EdinburghNLP/wmt17-scripts/README.md

 first, ensure that all requirements are present, and that the path names in the 'vars' file are up-to-date.
 If you want to decode on a GPU, you can also update the 'device' variable in that file.

-each subdirectory comes with several scripts translate-*.sh.
+each subdirectory comes with several scripts tf-translate-*.sh.

 For translation with a single model, execute:

 ```
-./translate-single.sh < your_input_file > your_output_file
+./tf-translate-single.sh < your_input_file > your_output_file
 ```

 the input should be UTF-8 plain text in the source language, one sentence per line.